imperialCHEPI/healthgps/architecture.md

 - ***Analysis Module** – collects statistical indicators about the simulated population, calculates diseases prevalence, risk factors exposure, and standardised metrics such as YLL, YLD, DALY, and publish the results to the outside world asynchronously via messaging.
 - ***Policy Scenario*** – defines the alternative scenario used to update risk factors distributions based on the intervention’s population targets and parameters.
 Interventions are designed specifically to study a particular scenario and may require new data formats and additional module in code.
 - ***Health GPS*** - the core of the microsimulation engine.
 It holds all the other modules instances and state machine to run a full simulation, dictating the calling order of each module during initialisation and multiple update steps to completion, and notify progress via messaging.
 - ***Output*** – the collection of results published by the simulation (Analysis Module) at the end of each time step and written to a file in disk, JSON format, by the Host Application to be analysed by the user externally to draw conclusions about the simulated experiment.
-An alternative to writing the results to a file in disk, is to use a message broker, e.g., [RabbitMQ](https://www.rabbitmq.com), or a distributed event streaming platform such as [Apache Kafka](https://kafka.apache.org) to distribute the messages and enable parallel analysis of results while the simulation is running by an external application.
+An alternative to writing the results to a file in disk, is to use a message broker, e.g., [RabbitMQ][broker], or a distributed event streaming platform such as [Apache Kafka][kafka] to distribute the messages and enable parallel analysis of results while the simulation is running by an external application.

 The *simulation engine* clock and events scheduling is based on the *Discrete Event System Specification* ([DEVS][devs]) and provided by the [ADEVS][adevs] library.
 The simulation results are streamed asynchronous to the outside world via the *message bus* instance provided to the model by the *host application* during initialisation.